Kanhoto/TestShooter3D/README.md

 ### Trion stats for player: ❌

-I have a rainbow bar ^^, but I aim for a gradient that will go from blue to green.
+I have a rainbow bar ^^, but I want a gradient that will go from blue to green.

 ## Next steps